 Produced by Exit Productions

 On a virgin territory in the wild, people arrive.
 Soon, a city is built out of nowhere.
-Inhabited by several nationalities, people speaking different languages.
-This new Babylon surrounded by trees and animals, is rapidly taking the form of a city at once ordinary and extraordinary… After the insurrection erupted in Libya in the spring of 2011, more than a million people flocked to neighbouring Tunisia in search of a safe haven from the escalating violence.
+It is inhabited by several nationalities, people speaking different languages.
+This new Babylon surrounded by trees and animals is rapidly taking the form of a city, at once ordinary and extraordinary… After the insurrection erupted in Libya in the spring of 2011, more than a million people flocked to neighbouring Tunisia in search of a safe haven from the escalating violence.
 When a massive refugee camp was hastily constructed near the Ras Jdir border checkpoint in Tunisia, a trio of filmmakers carried their cameras in and began filming with no agenda.
 This on-the-fly chronicle of the camp’s installation, operation, and dismantling captures a postmodern Babel complete with a multinational population of displaced folk, a regime of humanitarian aid workers, and international media that broadcasts its image to the world.